propfeds/terminal-blues/readme.md

 ## Footnotes

-[^1]: Some items have custom textures for ease of identification.
+1. Some items have custom textures for ease of identification.
+Heresy.